fbpx

 6 Creative Reverb Tricks YOU Need to Know | Part 2

-We are back with part two of the series on is six creative ways that you can use reverb in your music productions.
+We are back with part two of the series on six creative ways that you can use reverb in your music productions.
 This week I share tricks including the automated reverb, or automating a note or hit with reverb.
-Finally we finish it off with the classic 80’s gated reverb trick.
+Finally, we finish it off with the classic 80’s gated reverb trick.

 Automated Reverb

 Another great way that you can use reverb is, you can automate the reverb.
 For example, I want it to gradually swell up as it goes on.
 You could also start it dry and automate some of the reverb parameters.
 Let’s say, you wanted to turn on the space or the decay time and you wanted to turn that up.
-This way you get that nice reverb build up.
+This way you get that nice reverb build-up.
 Watch the video to see how you can use automated reverb to level up your music production.

 Automated Reverb Up Note or Hit